-Blocking area is computed for each composite of blocking event by using the WTD method described in subsection 3.4.
-This method takes into account events whose center is between 30° W and 50° E to focus on European blocking, although some events can extend westwards in the European-Atlantic sector.
+Blocking area is computed for each composite of blocking event by using the WTD method described in Sect.
+3.4.
+This method takes into account events whose centre is between 30° W and 50° E to focus on European blocking, although some events can extend westwards in the Euro-Atlantic sector.
 This is due to the fact that the events are identified via a partitioning algorithm (k-means) and not via blocking indexes designed for geopotential fields that are typical during atmospheric blocking.
-We could verify that, on average, only four events per GCM (i.e. $\sim 4\%$) are of this type during HIST; we preferred not
+We could verify that, on average, only four events per GCM (i.e. $\sim 4\%$) are of this type during HIST; we preferred not to disregard them in order not to in-

-Figure 5. (a-b) Locations of the blocking composite centers averaged over all blocking events for ERA5 and the GCMs during HIST considering $\Delta Z500{\text{HIST}}$ (a) and during SSP2 and SSP5 considering $\Delta Z500{\text{SSP2}}$ and $\Delta Z500{\text{SSP5}}$ (b).
-The error bars indicate the standard deviations of latitudinal and longitudinal coordinates of the blocking centers. (c) Intensities (in m) of the blocking composite centers averaged over all blocking events during HIST, SSP2, and SSP5 considering $\Delta Z500{\text{HIST}}$ on the x-axis and $\Delta Z500{\text{SSP2}}$ and $\Delta Z500{\text{SSP5}}$ on the y-axis.
-The black dashed line is the ERA5 mean.
-(The values are taken from Table S3.)
+Figure 3.
+Number of blocking days (a) and blocking events (b) averaged over all winters of the 30 yr periods, as well as mean duration (in days) of blocking events occurring in 30 winters (c) for recent-past climate and future scenarios (SSP2-4.5 and SSP5-8.5) considering $\Delta Z500{\text{HIST}}$ (x axis) and $\Delta Z500{\text{SSP2}}$ and $\Delta Z500{\text{SSP5}}$ (y axis).
+The dashed black line is the ERA5 mean.
+(The values are taken from Table S2.)